Where do Android apps store data?

 If your phone has been slowing down, it might be time to look at your app cache.

-If you have noticed your Android device slowing down, it might be time to clear out your storage to speed things back up again.
-That could just be as simple as clearing your device’s app cache.
+That could be as simple as clearing your device’s app cache.
 But you’ll need to know where Android apps store data.

-Once done, all the files that your apps have been adding to the storage are gone.
+Once done, all the files your apps have added to storage are gone.
 Hopefully, that fixes the slowdown.

-It could even be an issue after updating an app if enough structural changes happen to make the existing cache data obsolete.
+It could even be an issue after updating an app if enough structural changes make the existing cache data obsolete.

 So, how do you deal with this without factory resetting your device?
 Where does Android store its files Let’s find out.